-Top 10 Laser Tag Games for Your Family
+Top 10 Laser Tag Games to play at Home

 Family game night is more important than modern society believes.
 Sadly, in today's high-tech world, the odds of gathering around a game of Scrabble or Monopoly have become quite slim.